dmckenna-gumgum/junior-ui-ux-engineer/uicomponent.md

  - Utilizes a CSS Preprocessor
  - Leverages variables and mixins to establish a Single Source of Truth for commonly used styles
  - Written using [BEM Notation](http://getbem.com/introduction/)
+ - Minimal nesting and descendent selectors - try to keep your rule-sets as flat as possible!
  - Fits within the existing aesthetic of the GumGum Design System

 ### Things to Consider: